Here are a few examples of projects that we’ve led and managed:

 The Points of Light Foundation had just launched an early beta version of 1-800-Volunteer.org, but needed someone to sell and promote the online volunteer management service to their members, and also promote the service to all potential US volunteers to ensure that the volunteer pipeline was meeting demand.

-I developed the go-to-market strategy for 1-800-Volunteer.org and HelpinDisaster.org which included a comprehensive marketing and sales plan, customer training and implementation procedures, customer online marketing training, national brand partnerships, national and local press strategy, SEO and analytics strategy and implementation.
+We developed the go-to-market strategy for 1-800-Volunteer.org and HelpinDisaster.org which included a comprehensive marketing and sales plan, customer training and implementation procedures, customer online marketing training, national brand partnerships, national and local press strategy, SEO and analytics strategy and implementation.

-I was the first hire on the 1-800-Volunteer.org team with 100 existing customers who had signed up for a free trial but had not been implemented in over year, and a just released beta product built without clear business requirements or training documentation.
+We were the first hire on the 1-800-Volunteer.org team with 100 existing customers who had signed up for a free trial but had not been implemented in over year, and a just released beta product built without clear business requirements or training documentation.

-I wrote the first training manual, assisted in the setup of Salesforce to manage our sales and implementation process, and was involved in product development and the Q/A process.
+Katherine wrote the first training manual, assisted in the setup of Salesforce to manage our sales and implementation process, and was involved in product development and the Q/A process.

 Our successes was in part to my role in getting Volunteer Centers and the governor’s office of MS, LA and AL to use 1-800-Volunteer.org software to aid in the Hurricane Katrina recovery.
 It also leant to the development of HelpinDisaster.org to coordinate volunteer emergency assistance at the national level.

-I was a part of the team that landed partnerships with Disney, American Red Cross and FEMA which resulted in HelpinDisaster.org (1-800-Volunteer.org’s sister site) being used as the national emergency volunteer management system for Hurricane Dean.
+Katherine was a part of the team that landed partnerships with Disney, American Red Cross and FEMA which resulted in HelpinDisaster.org (1-800-Volunteer.org’s sister site) being used as the national emergency volunteer management system for Hurricane Dean.